bakerccm/training-rstudio/README.md

-# training-rstudio-binder
+# training-rstudio

-This repository holds binder files to create an Rstudio binder that can be used for training events.
+This repo holds binder files to create Rstudio binders that can be used for online interactive workshops.

 ## Binders